mdn/content/files/en-us/learn/css/building_blocks/values_and_units/index.md

 Relative length units are relative to something else.
 For example:

-- `em` and `rem` are relative to the font size of the parent element and its own element, respectively.
+- `em` and `rem` are relative to the font size of its own element and the root element, respectively.
 - `vh` and `vw` are relative to the viewport's height and width, respectively.

 The benefit of using relative units is that with some careful planning you can make it so the size of text or other elements scales relative to everything else on the page.
 For a complete list of the relative units available, see the reference page for the {{cssxref("length")}} type.